11058. Chasing a butterfly

 dfs2(1);

-Print the answer – the least number of friends required to catch a butterfly.
+Print the answer – the minimum number of friends needed to catch the butterfly.

 printf("%lld\n", res[1]);